 Listening to stories and fables has been and is still part of our daily lives.
-Once it was the grandmother who told the stories, while today they are handed down in the form of books and
+Once it was the grandmother who told the stories, while today they are handed down in the form of books and other modern means.

 In the ‘90s of the 20th century, the Cultural Association “Rozajanski Dum” for ten years organized, with the intent to promote the art of storytelling, the Tales’ week with themed events in the various villages of the valley.

 Finally, since 2012, in Stolvizza / Solbica every year we organize itineraries with texts and illustrations drawn from the local narrative tradition.

 In 2017 we create with the children of our village some mini fairy tale gardens with the story of the fox and the wolf

 Already at the end of the 18th century, the Resia Valley was visited by the Polish nobleman and writer Jan Potocki.
 His descriptions of the local places and people have been published by Jan Dobrowsky and Jernej Kopitar.
 In 1841, the folklore and linguistic heritage of the Resia Valley was collected also by Stanko Vraz and the linguist Ismail Ivanovič Sreznjevskij.